SwallowedLego/Minigames.github.io/README.md

 # SnakeGame.github.io

-A lil Snake Game i made
+A lil Game Website i made with a little coding help from CoPilot